m00racle/weather-app-testing/README.md

 # Config package
 We will start working on the **com.mooracle.config** package.
 To do this we will make a new branch in the Git and GitHUb VCS called config-package.
 We will start from Application config and moving towards most specific Template config.
 Each entry will only be recorded in the Git VCS log both in IDEA and GitHub.
+This will be sufficient to be put as the reference for future studies.
+All notes will be given as Docs Comment sections and README only handles the learn more links.